wkaisertexas/HIP/docs/tutorials/reduction.rst

 .. code-block:: diff

     // Device-side reduction
     for (uint32_t curr = input_count; curr > 1;)
     {
     +    tmp::static_range_switch<std::array{32, 64}>(warp_size, [&]<int WarpSize>() noexcept
     +    {
             hipLaunchKernelGGL(
     -            kernel,
     +            kernel<WarpSize>,
                 dim3(new_size(curr)),
                 dim3(block_size),
                 factor * sizeof(unsigned),
                 hipStreamDefault,
                 front,
                 back,
                 kernel_op,
                 zero_elem,
                 curr);
     +    });
         ...
     }

 .. note::

     Neither RDNA nor CDNA based AMD hardware provide independent progress guarantees to lanes of the same wavefront.
 Lanes of a warp when targeting NVIDIA hardware may execute somewhat independently, so long as the programmer assists the compiler using dedicated built-in functions.
 (A feature called Independent Thread Scheduling.)
 The HIP headers do not expose the necessary warp primitives and their overloads.

-	Portable applications can still tap into this feature with carefully ``#ifdef`` -ed code, but in this particular optimiazion level it's a requirement.
+    Portable applications can still tap into this feature with carefully ``#ifdef`` -ed code, but in this particular optimization level it's a requirement.
     The code implicitly relies on the lockstep behavior of a wavefront, but warps do not share this property.
 We have to synchronize all the active lanes of a warp to avoid a data race by some lanes progressing faster than others in the same warp.

 6. Unroll all loops
 -------------------